 The convention includes a plated banquet dinner at the hotel on Monday June 12.
 All regular, special, and student registrations include the banquet.
 Exhibitors and companions may purchase tickets to the banquet separately.
 The convention fee also includes receptions each evening (Sunday-Wednesday) following the major concerts.
 Hors d’oeurves will be served.
 A cash bar is available, as well as non-alcoholic options.

 Two optional excursions which are add-on items to the convention include a boxed lunch.

 The hotel has an on-site restaurant for breakfast and lunch, as well as room service options.
 A buffet (per person) will be offered on Sunday, Tuesday, and Wednesday during the convention’s dinner schedule for attendees who don’t want to go outside the hotel.
 There are many excellent restaurants within walking distance of the hotel, or a few minutes away by TRAX- Salt Lake’s light rail service which is complimentary in the downtown area.

-Cathedral of the Madeleine choirs
+The Choir of the Cathedral of the Madeleine

 Salt Lake Vocal Artists